 The most amazing thing is that some countries like Turkey, have numerous types of flatbreads, each region or country has its own well-defined version.
 The most common flatbread is Bazlama which is very similar to Naan by has some differences which am going to list.

 For starters, unlike Naan which is baked in a tandoori or oven, Bazlama is baked over an outdoor wood fire and is also known as “village bread” as it is often sold in Turkish market stands.
+Despite this i don’t believe is considered the main staple in Turkish Food.

 In preparing this Turkish flatbread, no kneading of the dough is required unlike in other recipes.
 In Turkish flatbread, you just mix lukewarm water, sugar, salt, and yeast in a bowl.
 Then stir until all the ingredients dissolve.
 Add the flour and yogurt and combine them all together to form a shaggy form of dough, making sure there are no dry patches left behind.